In this section

 Why we measure it - Roughly one out of every 10 babies born with congenital heart disease is diagnosed with Hypoplastic Left Heart Syndrome (HLHS).
 Repairing this defect through a series of three complex operations is a large portion of what we do at Herma Heart Center.
 Children's Hospital of Wisconsin in Milwaukee created a highly specialized HLHS clinic to exclusively care for and monitor these fragile babies.

-- Research shows that physicians and hospitals that treat a large number of patients tend to provide better care and have improved outcomes for treatments and procedures.
+What this means - Research shows that physicians and hospitals that treat a large number of patients tend to provide better care and have improved outcomes for treatments and procedures.
 Our visit volumes have increased significantly since 2009 showing that we're seeing and treating more patients with Hypoplastic Left Heart Syndrome.

-- This graph shows the number of patient visits to the HLHS clinic from 2009 to 2012.
+About the data - This graph shows the number of patient visits to the HLHS clinic from 2009 to 2012.

 Related dimensions of care: